oraichain/oraiswap/packages/oraiswap/README.md

 ### AssetInfo

 AssetInfo is a convience wrapper to represent the native token and the contract token as a single type.
+Currently there only Orai native token in Oraichain blockchain.

 ```rust
 #[serde(rename_all = "snake_case")]